foobuzz/todo/doc/reference.md

 ### `todo --location`

 Print the path of the data directory.
 By default, the location is `~/.toduh`.
-However, it's possible to set a different dataset for a working directory, by creating a folder named `.toduh` inside it.
+However, it's possible to set a different dataset for a specific directory, by creating a folder named `.toduh` inside it and then calling todo from this directory.

 ## Configuration